CSE687/CSE687/README.md

 - What to do if process dies
   - Options:
     - Just log it on controller after X missed heartbeats with stub
+    - Stub Status: Ded

+Implement a Controller class in c++.
+The controller needs to
+- read files from an input directory using the FileManager class
+- tell stub processes to run either Map or Reduce process on specific files
+- create socket connections to Stub processes which are listening on user-specified ports.
+- track which stub connections exist.
+  - send heartbeat messages to the stub connections.
+  - track when the last heartbeat message was sent to each stub
+  - trakc when the last heartbeat message was received from each stub